alchristleo/alcphone-react/README.md

-This is the client side/front-end of Alcphone created using ReactJS with redux.
+This is the client side/front-end of Alcphone created using ReactJS, eslint, and redux.
 For the server side/back-end code you can find it [here](https://github.com/alchristleo/alcphone-api)

 ### This project consist of:
 1. Login page